diegoperezg7/TFG-SecNet/README.md

 # 🔐 SecNet: Automated Incident Response & Forensic Analysis System

 **SecNet** is a comprehensive automated system for network security incident detection, response, and forensic analysis.
-Developed as a Final Project (TFG) for the Advanced Technician in Network Systems Administration (ASIR), it demonstrates how an open-source-based solution can provide active protection and forensic visibility in controlled or educational environments with limited resources.
+Developed as a Final Project (TFG) for the Higher Technician in Computer Network Systems Management (ASIR), it demonstrates how an open-source-based solution can provide active protection and forensic visibility in controlled or educational environments with limited resources.
+Final grade 10/10.

 ---